Find out how to pay less tax as a charity and when to set up a subsidiary trading company.

-You need to pay tax on profits if most of your charity’s trading is done by workers who don’t benefit from your primary purpose.
+You need to pay tax on profits if most of your charity’s trading is done by workers who do not benefit from your primary purpose.
 There’s an exception to this rule if your turnover from this trading is below the small trading tax exemption.

-You must operate PAYE on the earnings of beneficiaries of the charity and pay them the national minimum wage, unless they’re volunteers.
+You must operate PAYE on the earnings of beneficiaries of the charity and pay them the National Minimum wage, unless they are volunteers.

 Fundraising and lotteries

-Your charity won’t have to pay tax on profits it makes from lotteries or fundraising events, eg jumble sales or barn dances.
+Your charity will not have to pay tax on profits it makes from lotteries or fundraising events, such as jumble sales or barn dances.